 The aims of the Partnership are to;

-- Develop and sustain the South East’s reputation for research excellence.
+Enhance South East Wales’ reputation for research excellence.

-- Build a skilled workforce capable of advancing high quality multidisciplinary research which is population and people centred and leads to quality improvements in healthcare and public health.
+Support high quality multidisciplinary research which is people centred and leads to quality improvements in healthcare.

-- Contribute to economic prosperity, by developing existing and new partnerships with industry in the pharmaceutical and technical sectors.
+Contribute to economic prosperity, by developing and promoting partnerships with industry.

-The 10 Partners are: Aneurin Bevan Health Board, Cardiff and the Vale University Health Board, Cwm Taf Health Board, Public Health Wales NHS Trust, Velindre NHS Trust, Wales Ambulance Service NHS Trust, Cardiff Metropolitan University, Cardiff University, University of Wales Newport and University of Glamorgan.
+The 9 Partners are: Aneurin Bevan University Health Board, Cardiff and the Vale University Health Board, Cwm Taf University Health Board, Public Health Wales NHS Trust, Velindre NHS Trust, Wales Ambulance Service NHS Trust, Cardiff Metropolitan University, Cardiff University, University of South Wales.